webdev-cals-arizona-edu/vueaflet/README.md

 ### Feature in development

  - Lots!
+ - **esri-vueaflet:** additional set of components inspired by esri-leaflet, that sit on top of Vueaflet
  - Hosted, practical examples
  - Ensuring all "options" for each layer are watched/reactive
    - i.e. instead of `setOpacity` or `setStyle`, just change `options.opacity`